-The shorter days, colder nights and potential for morning frosts make November feel completely different from last month.
+The shorter days, colder nights and potential for morning frosts make November feel completely different from last month and it seems to have turned really quickly this year.
 The leaves that turned to shades of red and gold in October are now starting to fall heavily on the ground.
 So it’s no surprise that they feature at the top of this month’s task list.

 Without further ado, here are some suggested bonsai jobs for November.

 Gather leaves for leafmould

 Yes, the days are feeling a little chillier now, but one big bonus of the turn in the weather is the bountiful harvest of fallen leaves.
 Collect these up now and you’ll have the raw material to make a fantastic fertiliser for your garden – see our guide to making leafmould to get you started.

 But do take care not to disturb any hibernating hedgehogs when you’re gathering up the leaves.
 If you think that you have an hedgehog sleeping in your garden, it’s best to avoid the area.
 If your hedgehog visitors are still active then you could leave them out some cat food and a saucer of water.
 Don’t leave out milk as it will make them very ill and possibly kill them.

 Many species of fruiting trees such as crab apples benefit from both a summer pruning and a winter pruning.
 The winter pruning can be undertaken anytime during the dormant season, once all leaves have been dropped.